Sekhan/NightPi/README.md

 # NightPI
-Based on a Raspberry Pi 3B+ with Kali Linux installed, the "NightPi" is a briefcase that has been specially designed to learn and perform penetration testing, investigation (OSINT) and radio.
+Based on a Raspberry Pi 3B+ with <a href="https://docs.kali.org/introduction/what-is-kali-linux">Kali Linux </a> installed, the "NightPi" is a briefcase that has been specially designed to learn and perform penetration testing, investigation (OSINT) and radio.
 This repository contain all usefull explanation about how to make one, so don't hesitate to build for yourself this usefull tool and improve it :D

 # Hardware